Xingbo-Huang/Neural-Network-Numerical-Solvers/README.md

 1. SINDy autoencoder: (General and one equation versions) for the discovery of dynamical systems along with training data generation.
 2. Linear modes autoencoder: For the purpose of discovering the modeshapes and modal responses of a vibration system.
+3. Nonlinear modes autoencoder: Under Developement.
-3. Disontinous PINN: To solve continous and discontinous bar PDE problems.
+4. Disontinous PINN: To solve continous and discontinous bar PDE problems.
-4. Weak form PINN: To solve continous bar problem (NOT WORKING)
+5. Weak form PINN: To solve continous bar problem (NOT WORKING)
-5. 1D FEM solver for the generation of training data for various applications.
+6. 1D FEM solver for the generation of training data for various applications.

 ------------------------------------------------------------------------------